receive all cookies from our website including cookies that are linked to your personally identifiable information. See our

 Please be aware that some information on this website may not be displayed properly on a mobile device

-The simple way for your clients to start a pension, with low monthly payments and low charges.
+The simple way for your clients to start a pension, with low monthly payments and charges as low as 0.55%.

 The value of the stakeholder pension can go down as well as up and could be less than invested.

-The Stakeholder Pension could be the ideal entry into retirement planning for clients who want to make low monthly payments and pay low charges.
+The Stakeholder Pension could be the ideal entry into retirement planning for clients who want to make low monthly payments and pay charges as low as 0.55%.

 Read the Stakeholder Pension key features